dpasiclait/haiku-checker/README.md

   - Thus, it is likely possible to translate them to computer logic.
   - In fact, a certain website (see Special Thanks) that I have found can tell you the syllable count of any word, real or made up, with really great accuracy.
 Given that made up words are not rejected and are processed by the application without fail, it signifies that they are not using a static list/database/etc. of words, but instead, they are processed in vivo like any other word.

+- Always best to include third party min.css files rather than relying on script url references in your html head.
+  - Many small things can cause the link to malfunction and unable to retrieve the necessary styles, icons, animations, etc.

+- It's is not always recommended to forward your domain name with masking.
+  - Many third party hosting services limit the functionalities of your web app when forwarding with masking is chosen, explained [in this forum](https://www.godaddy.com/community/Managing-Domains/Forward-w-Masking-Disables-Mobile-Website/td-p/7793) and [this article](https://support.strikingly.com/hc/en-us/articles/214364718-Fix-Problems-with-Masked-Forwarding):
+    - External links to secure website will be denied due to [cCSP frame-ancestors](https://content-security-policy.com/frame-ancestors/) issues;
+    - Responsive designs for mobile users are "disabled";
+    - Interferes with search engine optimization;
+    - May also interfere with other third party resources;
+    - Prevents users from bookmarking or redirecting to your website

 ### Limitations of The Current Method
 1. Requires an unnecessary amount of space to have a list of "all" the words of the English dictionary.
 2. Not up-to-date with current words constantly originating from modern social settings or internet lingo.